SihabSahariar/Mars-Rover-Control-System/README.md

-# My Personal Research on Control & Artificial Intelligence Team , BRACU MONGOL-TORI (OCTOBER 2020 - MARCH 2022)
+# My Personal Research on Control & Artificial Intelligence Team

-This repository contains only the codes and documents that I have researched while working on Mongol-Tori Team as a Senior member and later as the Sub-Team Lead.
+This repository contains only the codes and documents that I have researched while working on a mars rover project.

 ### GUI
 1. PyQt GUI with basic operations, camera feeds, and GPS with map readout